 Error 0x800f081f is an update error associated with hotfix KB5000842 or KB5001391 released to resolve the previous printing issue.
 The update is not intended to update the system to the new Windows 21H1 designed to fix issues that existed before.
 Unfortunately, despite its importance, many users fail to download it properly due to the errors that cause the download to occur.

-.NET Framework 3.5 could not be installed on a computer running Windows 10, Windows 11 or Windows 8/8.1 and the installation of .NET Framework 3.5 ended with error code 0x800f081f.
-While you try to update my system through Windows Update option in setting, it keeps show you a error massage “There were some problems installing updates, but we’ll try again later.
+.NET Framework 3.5 could not be installed on a computer running Windows 10, Windows 11, or Windows 8/8.1, and the installation of .NET Framework 3.5 ended with error code 0x800f081f.
+While you try to update my system through the Windows Update option in settings, it keeps showing you an error message “There were some problems installing updates, but we’ll try again later.
 If you keep seeing this and want to search the web or contact support for information, this may help: (0x800f081f).

 What causes the Windows Update error 0x800f081f?

 Error code 0x800f081f is usually caused by disabled or buggy .NET Framework software that does not implement proper communication with Windows updates.
 Usually, this is the main reason for code 0x800f081f.
 Error code 0x800F081F is one of four possible error codes that all indicate the same underlying problem.
 The other three are error code 0x800F0906, error code 0x800F0907, and error code 0x800F0922.